-Everything is illuminated, and with the view of Burj Khalifa, ending the day here is one of the best things to do in Dubai in 1 day.
+Everything is illuminated, and with the view of Burj Khalifa, ending the day here is a good idea I guess.

 Sometimes, there also the LED show takes place – which is honestly, even more stunning than the water show.
 However, I have never really figured out when the LED show takes place.
 Check out the LED show time the day of your arrival to find out when to see it.

-Alternatives: One of my favorite activities in Dubai is a desert safari.
+Alternatives: I love desert safaris.
 If you have only 1 day in Dubai, I am not sure if it is the best activity to do though.

 With one day in Dubai you can get an idea what the city is about – however, I suggest staying at least 3 days but knowing it is not always possible, I hope you get the most out of your time.